techidaily/site-games-able/source/_posts/efficient-use-of-time-and-cash-on-your-xbox-console.md

 ### Q: What Are the Perks of Having an Xbox Series S?

  One of the biggest perks of the Xbox Series S is that it will save you money compared to other consoles of its ilk, like the Xbox Series X or PlayStation 5 series of consoles.
 And despite being less powerful, features like upscaled 4k graphics do well to accommodate the Xbox Series S's lack of power and emulate a next-gen gaming experience.
-In this way, there are tons of[features every Xbox Series S user should use](https://www.makeuseof.com/xbox-series-s-features-all-users-should-use/) that can guarantee a next-gen experience for a lower cost.
+In this way, there are tons of [features every Xbox Series S user should use](https://www.makeuseof.com/xbox-series-s-features-all-users-should-use/) that can guarantee a next-gen experience for a lower cost.

 <ins class="adsbygoogle"